cloudevents/spec/discovery/spec.md

   then it MAY be to a Group defined outside of the current Discovery Service instance.

-  This property MAY be serialized as an empty array or MAY excluded from the serialization entirely if there is no value.
+  When this property has no value it MUST either be serialized as an empty array or excluded from the serialization entirely.
 - Constraints:
   - OPTIONAL
   - if present, the same Group, as identified by its `id` or `uri`, MUST NOT